John the Baptist: Christianity

-The Gospels describe John the Baptist as having had a specific role ordained by God as forerunner or precursor of Jesus, who was the foretold Messiah.
+The Gospels describe John the Baptist as having a specific role ordained by God as forerunner or precursor of Jesus, who was the foretold Messiah.
 The New Testament Gospels speak of this role.
 In Luke 1:17 the role of John is referred to as being "to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the just; to make ready a people prepared for the Lord."
 In Luke 1:76 as "thou shalt go before the face of the Lord to prepare his ways" and in Luke 1:77 as being "To give knowledge of salvation unto his people by the remission of their sins."

 There are several passages within the Old Testament which are interpreted by Christians as being prophetic of John the Baptist in this role.
 These include a passage in the Book of Malachi that refers to a prophet who would "prepare the way of the Lord":

 Behold, I will send my messenger, and he shall prepare the way before me: and the Lord, whom ye seek, shall suddenly come to his temple, even the messenger of the covenant, whom ye delight in: behold, he shall come, saith the of hosts.